 Both ways (dragging markers and using keyboard shortcuts) do the same thing, so choose the one that suits you best.

 It is very important to know the following about cropping video clips: being non-destructive, it doesn’t crop the video leaving the original protected.
 Cropping is applied to the copy when you export the file.
 So, although the exported video will be cropped, you may go back to the original video clip at any time.
+A good choice will be to refer online services, especially if you do home video editing.

 To view a video clip, double-click on it and it will be opened in the Loupe view.
 To play the video, click the Play button in the control panel below the video or simply press the spacebar on the keyboard to start/stop the video.